ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-s3.md

 1. Possibily conditional - they can use ACL attributes to conditionally grant access to objects

+### S3 ACL
+Stored in XML and can be used to manage access to objects NOT owned by the bucket owner.
+They can not explicitly deny permissions; they grant read and write permissions to other AWS accounts.

-Elements of an Access Policy include:
+#### Elements of an Access Policy include:

 1. Principle - specific to bucket policies NOT user policies.